-- 1. Cleanse the end of the penis with the first castile soap towelette beginning at the urethral opening and working away from it.
-(The foreskin of an uncircumcised male must be retracted.) - 2.
-Repeat using a second clean towelette. - 3.
-Urinate the first portion of urine in the toilet. - 4.
-As you continue to urinate, bring the collection cup into the mid-stream to collect the urine sample. - 5.
+- Cleanse the end of the penis with the first castile soap towelette beginning at the urethral opening and working away from it (the foreskin of an uncircumcised male must be retracted). - Repeat using a second clean towelette. - 3.
+Urinate the first portion of urine in the toilet. - As you continue to urinate, bring the collection cup into the midstream to collect the urine sample.
+DO NOT OPEN the yellow label on the lid. - 5.
 Do not touch the inside or lip of the cup. - 6.
-Urinate the remainder of urine into the toilet. - 7.
-Replace the cap onto the urine collection cup. - 8.
-Return the sample to the healthcare worker or place it in the designated area in the bathroom.
+Urinate remainder of urine into the toilet. - 7.
+Replace the blue cap onto the BD Vacutainer® Urine Collection Cup. - 8.
+Return the sample to the healthcare worker.